Portuguese conquest of Ceuta

-The Portuguese conquest of Ceuta took place on 21 August 1415, between Portuguese forces under the command of King John I of Portugal and the Marinid sultanate at the North African city of Ceuta.
+Portuguese forces under the command of King John I conquered the North African city of Ceuta from the Marinid Sultanate on 21 August 1415.
 The city's defenses fell under Portuguese control after a carefully prepared attack, and the successful capture of the city marked the beginning of the Portuguese Empire.
-Ceuta remained under Portuguese control until being transferred to Spain in 1668.
+Ceuta remained under Portuguese control until it was transferred to Spain in 1668.

 Background

 Ceuta is a North African coastal city strategically located on the Strait of Gibraltar.
-In 711, shortly after the Arab conquest of North Africa, the city was used as a departure point for the Umayyad conquest of Hispania.
-However, the city was destroyed in 740 and only rebuilt in the 9th century, passing to the Caliphate of Córdoba in the 10th century.
-In the subsequent centuries it was ruled by the Almoravids, the Almohads as well as various Andalusian Taifas.
-Ceuta then experienced a period of political instability, under competing interests from the Marinid Empire and the Kingdom of Granada.
-A Nasrid fleet sent by Abu Said Faraj, Governor of Málaga, conquered Ceuta from the 'Azafids in May 1306; later, in 1309, the city was taken by the Marinids with the support of an Aragonese fleet.

-The city featured rich trade with the Levant, Egypt, Libya, abundant tuna fishing stocks in its surrounding waters as well as coral, which constituted its main export industry, besides being also a notorious pirate haven, where Berber pirates sold their prey after raiding Iberian coasts and shipping.
+In the early 15th century, the city featured rich trade with the Levant, Egypt, Libya, abundant tuna fishing stocks in its surrounding waters as well as coral, which constituted its main export industry, besides being also a notorious pirate haven, where Berber pirates sold their prey after raiding Iberian coasts and shipping.
+It had, however, to import grain for its sustenance.
 Ceuta's position opposite the straits of Gibraltar gave it control of one of the main outlets of the trans-African Sudanese gold trade; and it could enable Portugal to flank its most dangerous rival, Castile.
 It was defended by a composite system of walls, built and added to by various Islamics dynasties throughout the centuries, most recently the Marinids, and with a high number of gates which could prove difficult to defend.
 It included a strong citadel built by the Marinids.

-Relations between the Muslim Marinids and the Nasrids Granada in southern Iberia were strained after Abu Said Uthman III had attempted to capture Gibraltar in 1411, while Yusuf of Granada in turn instigated a revolt in Magreb as a response.
+Yet by the 15th century Ceuta had markedly declined from what it had once been in the 13th century, as its population had since then shrunk, trade and intellectual life had withered and it several of its districts fell to semi-dereliction.